chtenb/fate/README.md

   - Things like completion need to be disabled for this to speed up starting fate
 - Make sure the view updates fast enough to be in sync with userinterface.viewportoffset and viewportsize.
 If this is not the case, implement a viewbuffer, which is just a larger version of the normal view.
+Alternatively, always generate the entire viewtext or compute concealed from text on demand.

 MIDDLE TERM
 - Make fate on crash save a recovery file to prevent dataloss.
+- Create an options namespace.
+  - To separate variables that can be arbitrarily configured by the user from variables that are simply part of the document state and should not be corrupted.
+  - To allow for automated testing with arbitrary configurations.
 - Make sphinx documentation up to date.
 - Different forms of wrapping left/right + word/character?
 - Tests for selectors.